quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau_processed/1cprh_part92_13.2.4_Explorat.md

 ---

 #### Example Code: QuantumEigen.py
 Background context explaining the implementation of the bisection algorithm to find eigenvalues using an ODE solver.
-The initial guess is set at \( E \approx -65 \) MeV, and the process continues until the logarithmic derivative changes in only the fourth decimal place.
+The initial guess is set at $E \approx -65$ MeV, and the process continues until the logarithmic derivative changes in only the fourth decimal place.
 :p What does the `quantum_eigen` function do?
 ??x
-The `quantum_eigen` function uses a bisection algorithm to find the eigenvalues by calculating the matching function \( \Delta(E,x) \).
-It starts with an initial energy guess and iterates until the change in \( \Delta(E) \) is within four decimal places. x??
+The `quantum_eigen` function uses a bisection algorithm to find the eigenvalues by calculating the matching function $\Delta(E,x)$.
+It starts with an initial energy guess and iterates until the change in $\Delta(E)$ is within four decimal places. x??

 ---